GOING HOME by Roger Hathaway, Jan 21, 2012

 I knew an old man, a close friend, who was fond of saying that if he knew he was going to die, he would take his gun and shoot some politicians in order to do some good for the world.
 I watched him get sick and over many months of misery lay in his bed until he finally died in his own soiled bedding.
 Well, that is one point of view, that one might do something beneficial for the world before exiting the stage.

 Another point of view is that this World cannot and will not be changed from God’s great plan; it is wicked and under the rightful dominion of Satan's family (Edomite Jew descendants of Esau, still trying to kill Jacob: white race Israel) until the end time moment when Jesus defeats His enemy and takes command.
 We cannot make a paradise in Satan's kingdom.
 So, while I live in this world, it is futile to think I might do some militant act for the benefit of the innocent.
 Jesus was asked to lead armies against the government enemies of His time, but He chose instead to simply exit the stage, leaving it to those who have rightful dominion.
 When He commanded us to die to this World, that was not just talk; He meant that we should die to all its physical and emotional values, hate it and all personal relationships and our own lives also.
-He said it clearly, even though religionists pass over such words.
+He said it clearly, even though religionists pass lightly over such words.
 He meant it for REAL, and then He demonstrated it in fact.
 Death is not to be feared but grasped.
 To face that fact is a contemplation which will reveal "election," namely, that only the Holy Spirit can work such a heaven-focused death-wish in a follower of Jesus. "when you examine death, it will teach you election."
 Only the Elect will be blessed with the conviction that following Jesus out of this World is one’s highest calling, above all else.

 I really like Ayn Rand's book, Atlas Shrugged, because it suggests that men of the mind should abandon the world to the dominion of those who are crashing it.
 Yes, she was a Jewess, but, like other ancient sibyls, she was given a light which pointed to God even though she did not know it.
 In my opinion, John Galt was a Christ "type" who called the elite away from the world which fed off them, to a paradise land where true justice guaranteed them the rewards of their own efforts.
 She was a prophetess who described the atheistic liberal destruction of this world.
 Her solution was that the elite should leave it to its own consequences rather than allowing evil men to bleed them to death.
 The liberal society she described could not be saved by working within it; one must just leave it.
 Same lesson which Jesus taught.
 My point is that you must leave it deliberately, willfully, knowingly, or there is no value in your death at all.
 Accidents, or even suicide from despair or anger, avail nothing.
 One must have a positive focus on Jesus' cross while accomplishing his own passion and death.